MichaelAquilina/Some-2D-RPG/TASKS.md

 ------------------------

 - [Done] - Create branch for trying out a HashList implementation which could possibly be superior and less buggy than the current QuadTree implementation.
-- [] - Consider converting BoundingBox back to normal Rectangle and making the QuadTree using those instead.
+- [Done] - Consider converting BoundingBox back to normal Rectangle and making the QuadTree using those instead.
 Faster.

 Must Have